webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `SyncHook`

-The assets has been optimized.
+The assets have been optimized.

 Parameters: `assets`